huonderv/react-native-webview-html-select-bug/README.md

 react-native run-android
 ```

-The demo app only includes a basic WebView in index.android.js, which renders a simple HTML \<select\> (see code below).
+The demo app includes a basic WebView in index.android.js, which renders a simple HTML \<select\> (see code below).

 ##Code